jtneal/rkt-tech-con-2021/DEMO.md

 things.
 You'll see here that we are loading 3 `remoteEntry.js` files, one for each micro frontend.
 Shouldn't we be lazy loading these?
 Well, not exactly.
 Loading these upfront is important in order to facilitate shared dependency negotation.
-Witout this, we wouldn't be able to share dependencies and bundle sizes would grow out of control.
+Without this, we wouldn't be able to share dependencies and bundle sizes would grow out of control.

+This could be a concern if you want to have a micro frontend architecture that is composed of hundreds of smaller fragments.
+If that is the case, I'd encourage you to consider the web component approach which is much more condusive to that type of use-case.

 Fortunately, this file will remain pretty small because the rest of the code for each micro frontend is lazily loaded.
 When I visit each micro frontend, it loads